 Can we expect patients to understand the subtleties of value-based benefits design when it’s hard enough for the experts?

-Patient Engagement Report: Improved Engagement Leads to Better Outcomes, but Better Tools Are Needed
+Patient Engagement Survey: Improved Engagement Leads to Better Outcomes, but Better Tools Are Needed

 Data from the NEJM Catalyst Insights Council opinion leaders show that they have strong views on which interventions work and which do not, but low rates of engagement appear to be the norm.